Peyton Randolph: Death

-Randolph returned as a Virginia delegate but suffered a five-hour-long stroke and died while dining with Thomas Jefferson in Philadelphia on October 22, 1775.
+Randolph returned as a Virginia delegate but suffered a five-hour-long stroke while dining with Thomas Jefferson in Philadelphia, and died later that evening on October 22, 1775.
 His remains were returned to Williamsburg, where they were interred at the chapel of the College of William & Mary.
 Since renamed the Wren Building, Randolph remains buried in the chapel following its restoration.

 Legacy

-Since the Continental Congress assumed governmental duties for the colonies as a whole, such as appointing ambassadors, some consider Randolph to be the first U.S. president, even though he died in 1775, several years before the nation's founding.

 The Continental Congress honored Randolph by naming one of the first naval frigates as the USS Randolph, as well by naming a fort at the junction of the Ohio River and the Kanawha River, as Fort Randolph.

 Randolph County, North Carolina; Randolph, Massachusetts; and Randolph County, Indiana, were named to honor the colonial statesman.

 During World War II, the early Essex-class aircraft carrier USS Randolph (CV-15) was named for him.
 The Peyton Randolph House in Colonial Williamsburg was declared a National Historic Landmark in 1970.